-Removing these pages from your site can boost the performance of your other pages.
+Removing these web pages from your site can boost the performance of your other pages.

 To find thin content or pages that offer no value to your audience, you can use a tool like the Moz bar to see which pages have zero backlinks.

-Then check your Google Analytics stats to see which pages get zero traffic or conversions.
+Then check your Google Analytics stats to see which search engine results pages get zero traffic or conversions.

 These are the pages you can delete from your site.
 Also make sure you remove internal links pointing to those pages.

 16. Perform Blogger Outreach